NathanDiMauro/OpenSourceDiscovery/README.md

    #### 2. Configure the app:
    Note: you will need to receive personal access token from github.
 [Tutorial](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token)

-   1. Run the below command from the root directory of the project
+   1. Create config.js in your root directory and copy the follow structure below

-     echo {\"org\":\"\", \"token\": \"Bearer \"} > config.json
+    {
+      "org": "<Organization>",
+      "token": "Bearer <Bearer Token>"
+    }

-   2. In config.json add the organization you would like to pull from in the empty quotes in
+   2. Replace `<Organization>` with the name of the organization you would like to pull repos from

-     "org":""

-   3. In config.json add you personal access token from github after the space following Bearer in
+   3. Replace `<Bearer Token>` with you personal access token from github.
+Make sure to leave the word Bearer.

-     "token": "Bearer "

    #### 3. Start back end
      npm install